pygeo/pycmbs/README.md

 pyCMBS - python Climate Model Benchmarking Suite
 ================================================

-## Authors
+## Authors and Contact
 Check `AUTHORS.md` file

-## Contact
-Alexander Loew at Max-Planck-Institute for Meteorology: <alexander.loew@mpimet.mpg.de>

 What is pyCMBS?
 ---------------

 pyCMBS has two major objectives:

-A) pyCMBS provides a suite of tools to process, analyze, visualize geoscientific data and climate model output.
+a) pyCMBS provides a suite of tools to process, analyze and visualize geoscientific data and climate model output.

-B) It has been explicitly designed to facilitate the becnhmarking of scientific model output against each other or against observational reference data.
+b) It has been explicitly designed to facilitate the benchmarking of scientific model output against each other or against observational reference data.
 It is in particular useful for analyzing in an efficient way output from climate model simulations.

 Installation